EeMMeR/google-homepage/README.md

-Now It's time to mess around with html/css
+Now It's time to mess around in html/css

-May 02 2018 During my Summer Holiday
+at May 02 2018 During my Summer Holiday

 Now I've got many html and css skills from The Odin Project